Skip to main content

 Buddy punching occurs when an employee checks in or out on behalf of a colleague who is not physically present.

-BitaBIZ’s solution prevents this by combining personal identification and live scanning:
+The BitaBIZ solution prevents this by combining personal identification and live scanning:

 • Each employee has a personal QR code in the app